Bollinger B1

-The Bollinger B1 is a four-wheel drive off-road SUV announced by Bollinger Motors along with a pickup truck variant, marketed as the Bollinger B2.
+The Bollinger B1 is a four-wheel drive off-road SUV announced in 2017 by Bollinger Motors along with a pickup truck variant, marketed as the Bollinger B2.
+Bollinger announced in 2022 that the production of the vehicles has been delayed indefinitely.

 History

 After Bollinger Motors was founded in 2014, a prototype announcing the company's first production electric off-road vehicle was unveiled in September 2017.
 The B1 Concept took the form of a three-door vehicle with an angular silhouette and matte paint.

 The B1 was presented in September 2019, adopting cosmetic changes to the appearance of the lights, the radiator grille and, above all, the dimensions of the body compared to the study from two years ago.
 The vehicle became longer, gaining not a 3-door, but a 5-door body with an additional second row of seats.

 Another characteristic element of the B1's appearance is the raw, angular body maintained in a minimalist design, which has also been preserved in the passenger compartment.
 The compartment for transporting long items extending from the edge of the front to the rear of the car was made possible by placing the electrical system longitudinally under the passenger compartment and by installing widely spaced seats.